tyamk/AttractingContributors_HeadPhones-EarPhones/README.md

-# Attracting Contributors - Favorite Headphones and Ear!
+# Attracting Contributors - Favorite Headphones and Earphones!
-phones

 Welcome to the Favorite Headphones and Earphones project!